Äynu language: Geographic distribution

 Äynu is spoken in Western China among Alevi Muslims in Xinjiang on the edge of the Taklimakan Desert in the Tarim Basin.

 Similarly mixed varieties of Turkic and Persian are spoken in other locations including Turkey and Uzbekistan.
 The speakers of these varieties are also referred to as "Abdal".

 Use as a secret language

 The only speakers of Äynu are adult men, who are found to speak it outside of their area of settlement in order to communicate without being understood by others.
 Uyghur is spoken with outsiders who do not speak Äynu and at home when it is not necessary to disguise one's speech.

 Vocabulary

-Most of basic vocabulary in Aynu comes from the Iranian languages, which might be speculated that the language have been originally an Iranian language and have been turned into a Turkic language after a long period.
-There are three vocabulary formation methods in Ainu language: simple words, derived words and compound words.
+Most of basic vocabulary in Äynu comes from the Iranian languages, which might be speculated that the language have been originally an Iranian language and have been turned into a Turkic language after a long period.
+There are three vocabulary formation methods in the Äynu language: simple words, derived words, and compound words.
 The affixes of derived words have both Uyghur and Persian origin.
 Old people mostly use Persian affixes, while the young people use Uyghur derived vocabulary and affixes.